plvu99/Athlete-Valuation-for-Performance-and-Brand-Alignment/README.md

 - **CacheValueTM** – A precise, AI-driven assessment of an athlete’s fair market value, ensuring equitable compensation and strategic decision-making.

 ## 🎯 Objectives

-1. What additional data sources and metrics can meaningfully enhance Cache AI’s current valuation model?
+_**1. What additional data sources and metrics can meaningfully enhance Cache AI’s current valuation model?**_

-2. How can new and existing athlete data be systematically integrated and visualized to provide actionable, role-specific insights?
+_**2. How can new and existing athlete data be systematically integrated and visualized to provide actionable, role-specific insights?**_

 ## 📦 Deliverables